LinkedIn has long been considered a social media work horse. The social media channel you go to when you need a new job.

 - Sell products

-LinkedIn is moving strategically towards becoming a hub not just for job searching and professional networking, but for industry news and thought leadership.
-As LinkedIn grows in this way, there may be increased opportunities for people like you to grow along with it.
+For the past few years, LinkedIn has been moving strategically towards becoming a hub not just for job searching and professional networking, but for industry news and thought leadership.
+As LinkedIn grows in this way, there are increased opportunities for people like you to grow along with it.

 Be sure to keep LinkedIn in mind as you build your own social media strategy.
 Keep your profile up to date, make new connections, and keep up with the latest features.